alexch/sharebro/README.md

 ## Install a local CouchDB server

 <http://www.couchbase.com/downloads/couchbase-single-server/community> (formerly CouchDBX) is the easiest way.

 <http://couchdb.apache.org/downloads.html> is another way but is more technically arduous.

 See also <http://www.google.com/search?q=couchdb+install>

+Once you install CouchDB, leave it as an "Admin Party" so we don't need a local password.
+If you figure out a way to add a password without making it hard for developers, please let me know.

 ## Clone the repo